ncatlab/nlab-content/pages/4646.md

   tra : P_1(X) \to \mathbf{B}G
 $$

 in the 2-topos.
-These are now given by [[anafunctors]] of internal groupoids, and one finds that they encode a [[Cech cohomology|Cech cocycle]] for a $G$-principal bundle $P$ together with the parallel transport of a conneciton over it.
+These are now given by [[anafunctors]] of internal groupoids, and one finds that they encode a [[Cech cohomology|Cech cocycle]] for a $G$-principal bundle $P$ together with the parallel transport of a connection over it.

 This is discussed in more detail at